 When at the search page, add some criteria until you have the results

 you want to publish.
 In the screenshot below all items with tag

 Manual are selected.
-Then click the Share Button.
+Then click the Share Results item in the

 A form appears that lets you edit the query and set some properties.